 The Republic of Cameroon is located on the western coast of Africa, just below Nigeria.
-Cameroon has a population of 13.5 million people.
 The Hausa are the largest ethnic group in West Africa, and a majority of them are Muslims.

 The Hausa are originally from an area known as "Hausaland," a region covering 75,000 square miles and straddling the borders of Niger and Nigeria.
 The Hausa began to migrate to Cameroon at the end of the nineteenth century.

 Between 1884 and 1916, Cameroon was a German colony.
 The Germans recruited many Hausa traders to act as guides and as spies.
 Some Hausa soldiers even served in the German campaigns.
 The Germans favored the Hausa over other native tribes due to their more civilized and trade-oriented society.

 Some have wrongly assumed that Boko Haram comes from the Hausa because the term itself is from the Hausa language.
 But Boko Haram is mainly from Kanuri and Fulani as well as other tribes.

 The Hausa usually wear loose flowing gowns and trousers.
 The gowns have wide openings on both sides for ventilation.
 The trousers are loose at the top and center, but rather tight around the ankles.
 Leather sandals and turbans are also typical.
 For casual wear, a taggo (long jumper) may replace the big gown, and a plain cap may be worn instead of the turban.
 The early Hausa priests and traders influenced many non-Hausa in West Africa to adopt this style of dress.
 The natives wanted to be associated with the privileged group of people who enjoyed access to kings and wealthy people.
 Today, however, more and more people wear European style clothing.